Install Azure PowerShell on Windows with MSI

 This article explains how to install Azure PowerShell on Windows using an MSI installer.
 The MSI installer is provided for environments where the PowerShell Gallery may be blocked by a firewall, or an offline installer is needed.
 The recommended way to install Azure PowerShell is with PowerShellGet.
 For instructions on using PowerShellGet to install Azure PowerShell, see Install Azure PowerShell with PowerShellGet.

-The MSI installer for Azure PowerShell works only for PowerShell 5.1 on Windows.
-For installation on non-Windows platforms or later versions of powershell, Install with PowerShellGet.
+The MSI installer on Windows is designed to install Azure PowerShell for PowerShell 5.1 only.
+For installation on non-Windows platforms or later versions of PowerShell, Install with PowerShellGet.
 To check your PowerShell version, run the command: